 Qantas Points*0.75 points / $

-Singapore Airlines KrisFlyer miles0.41 mile / $
+Singapore Airlines KrisFlyer miles0.41 miles / $

-Cathay Pacific Asia Miles0.41 mile / $
+Cathay Pacific Asia Miles0.41 miles / $

 *Points earn rate only if linked directly to Qantas